 Love in a Cold Climate

-This glittering romantic musical comedy evokes the lost eccentric glamour of aristocratic life in 1930's England.
+A glittering romantic musical comedy evoking the lost eccentric glamour of aristocratic life in 1930’s England.

 Polly and Boy move to Sicily to avoid the scandal of their marriage.
 But life is far less idyllic than they imagined.
 They both return home suffering from homesickness, but as soon as Cedric and Boy set eyes on each other it is love at first sight.
 They abscond to Paris with Lady Montdore to start a strange new life while Polly remains with her father at Hampton.

-Songs from the score were performed by Alex Jennings, Anthony Andrews and others at a concert at the Bristol Old Vic (2004), produced by Sir Cameron Mackintosh in celebration of the 50th anniversary of Julian Slade's Salad Days.
+Songs from the score were performed by Laura Michelle Kelly, Alex Jennings, Anthony Andrews and a first rate cast at a concert at the Bristol Old Vic (2004), produced by Sir Cameron Mackintosh in celebration of the 50th anniversary of Julian Slade’s Salad Days.